nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 Notice that I use the `exhaustive` linter in `UnmarshalJSON` to make sure I handle all possible tags, and I use the `go-check-sumtype` linter in `MarshalJSON` to make sure I handle all possible variant structs.
 So given I keep the "enum" and "sum type" up-to-date, I will have exhaustiveness checking in both these methods (in addition to other methods or functions, such as `TransformAction` we saw earlier).

 That's it!
 Yes, there is a bit of boilerplate, but if one is using Go they are probably already OK with a little boilerplate here and there.
 Also, between AI coding assistants and other codegen tools, the cost of boilerplate can be mitigated.
-And finally there is that thing we say, "code is read (and maintained) much more often that written"?
-So I'd argue the added type-safety and the fact that we catch issues and compile-time instead of runtime may be worth the tradeoff.
+And finally there is that thing we say, "code is read (and maintained) much more often than written"?
+So I'd argue the added type-safety and the fact that we catch issues at compile time instead of runtime may be worth the tradeoff.

 ## Alternative implementations

-Of course the implementation described above is only _one possible way_ of decoding JSON sum types in Go.
+Of course, the implementation described above is only _one possible way_ of decoding JSON sum types in Go.
 Below are a couple alternatives, some of which we've already mentioned.

 There is the "bag of all branches" approach ([full example here](https://github.com/nicolashery/example-tagged-union/blob/main/go/alt2/alt2.go)):